-The law does not require you to register your organisation with an SSA, however most sporting clubs affiliate so they can take part in wider competition.
-If you’re affiliated with your SSA, you may also have access to other benefits your SSA offers, e.g. benefiting from access to specialised insurance and other services.
+The law does not require you to register your organisation with an SSA, however most sporting clubs affiliate so they can take part in wider inter-club competitions.
+If your club is affiliated with an SSA, you may also have access to other benefits the SSA offers, such as access to specialised insurance and other advice and support services.

 You don’t need to be affiliated with an SSA to be eligible to apply for funding.

-- see the list of SSA's on the Department of Planning and Community Development (DPCD) website to see if your sport is represented by a SSA.
+- see the list of SSA's on the Department of Transport, Planning and Local Infrastructure (DTPLI) website to see if your sport is represented by a SSA.